 Tips for audience members with cameras when lasers are in use

-Therefore, if you attend a show as an audience member, you should take reasonable precautions not to let a laser beam DIRECTLY enter your camera lens.
+- If you attend a laser show as an audience member, you should take reasonable precautions not to let a laser beam DIRECTLY enter your camera lens.

 - You can photograph the beams in midair, or doing graphics on a screen.
 If you can't see the laser source (projector output aperture or bounce mirror) in your viewfinder, this means you're not getting the full beam power into your lens.
 Indirect viewing like this should not cause damage.